UvA-FNWI/LaTeX/_posts/0000-02-03-structure.md

 -   What do `\documentclass`, `\usepackage`, `\title`, `\author`, `\and`, `\date` and `\maketitle` do?
 -   What does the `babel`-package do?
--   Why do we seperate layout and content?
+-   Why do we separate layout and content?
 -   What are groups, commands and environments?
 -   How do you make your own command?